DamarisDd/GraphDB-TTYG-experiments-RAGAs-evaluation/README.md

-# Ontotext's GraphDB TTYG & RAGAs Experiments
+# Ontotext's GraphDB TTYG & RAGAs experiments

 A collection of practical experiments, evaluation scripts and BPMN resources for using GraphDB's **[Talk To Your Graph (TTYG)](https://graphdb.ontotext.com/documentation/11.0/talk-to-graph.html)** with RAGAs (Retrieval Augmented Generation Assessment) metrics.